"The Ring of Brodgar is the finest

 massive natural "cauldron" formed by the hills of the

+surrounding landscape.
+Today, the site is accentuated by the water of the lochs, but that was not always the case.
 In fact, when the ring was erected, between 2500BC and 200BC, the Stenness loch didn't exist.
-Instead the area was wet marshy bog, surrounding pools of water or lochans.
+Instead the area was wet, marshy bog, surrounding pools of water or lochans.
 Click here for more details.

 The sea only breached the narrow landbridge at the Brig o' Waithe in Stenness, filling the loch was salt water, around 1500BC - 500 to 1,000 years after the ring was built.

-The Ring o' Brodgar was
+The Ring of Brodgar was

 part of an enormous prehistoric ritual complex that incorporated